TheSkyler-Dev/LengkuasSFL/README.md

 ## Contributing to ThylSFL
 First of all, thank you for considering contributing to ThylSFL.
 For more information on how to contribute, please see the [Contributing](https://github.com/TheSkyler-Dev/ThylSFL/blob/main/CONTRIBUTING.md) file.

+## Documentation License
+All documentation for this project is licensed under the Creative Commons Attribution 4.0 International Public License.
+See the full license in the DOC_LICENSE file.